paragonie/paseto/docs/README.md

 to pick up PAST and use it successfully without introducing security flaws into their application.

-### 3. Flexibility

-Although our library aims to maximize JWT compatibility, out cryptography protocols operate over binary strings rather than JSON objects, thereby allowing PAST to be used with other serialization standards.

-To define these other wire formats, the name of the encoding should be
-suffixed:

-* **PAST-JSON** is the default format for payload serialization
-* **PAST-Protobuf** means PAST cryptography using Protobuf serialization
-* **PAST-Raw** uses the cryptography features directly over raw strings
-* **PAST-XML** means PAST cryptography using XML serialization

 ## Was "Stateless Session Tokens" one of PAST's Design Goals?

 No, neither PAST nor JWT were designed for